-All Trust employees and anyone else working for The Trust (e.g. agency staff, honorary staff, management consultants etc.) who use and have access to Trust personal information must understand their responsibilities for data protection and confidentiality.
+All staff (including Medirest, Skanska, agency and contractor colleagues) who use and have access to Trust personal information must understand their responsibilities for data protection and confidentiality.

 Contractors and agency staff and other third parties' staff are under instructions to report all incidents, their causes and resolving actions to their own line managers.
 The Trust reserves the right to audit the supplier's contractual responsibilities or to have those audits carried out by a third party.